Creative-mindset21/roadmap.sh-projects/project1/README.md

 The goal of this project is to teach you how to create a single-page CV that showcases your career history.
 You will learn to use semantic HTML, SEO meta tags, and Open Graph (OG) tags to enhance your CV's visibility.

-### Project URL

-For more details about this project, visit: [Single-Page HTML CV Project](https://roadmap.sh/projects/single-page-cv)

 ## Key Requirements

 - **Semantic HTML**: Use appropriate HTML tags to structure your CV.